 - 1. No jumping out of the swings while they are moving or swinging side to side. - 2.
-Students will not throw or bounce the ball against the side of the school building. - 3.
-Students are not to play chase, swords, attack, or any other game that causes contact with each other unless supervised by a teacher.
-There should also be no rough play. - 4.
-No pushing or fighting on the playground equipment. - 5.
-Students are not to pick up rocks or wood chips.
+Students may not throw or bounce the ball against the side of the school building. - 3.
+Students may not participate in games or activities that result in rough play or are violent or encourage violence. - 4.
+No pushing or fighting on the playground or equipment. - 5.
+Students are not to pick up or throw rocks, wood chips, or other items.